Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

-which is consisent with the Wigner semi-circle solution of (\ref{1.10}); see \cite[Prop.~1.4.3]{Fo10}.
+which is consistent with the Wigner semi-circle solution of equation (\ref{1.10}); see \cite[Prop.~1.4.3]{Fo10}.
 That after a projection onto the real axis a constant density on the ellipse implies a semi-circle law on the real line was first observed in \cite{SCSS88}.

 \end{remark}